jzenzen/cudaInLXC/README.md

 ```
 The installer has a few prompts.
 Skip secondary cards, No 32 bits, No X

-## [optional, and only on HOST] Turn on persistane mode:
+## [optional, and only on HOST] Turn on persistence mode:
 https://docs.nvidia.com/deploy/driver-persistence/index.html
 ```
-nvidia-smi --persistence-mode=1 #only for current session nvidia-persistenced
+#only for current session
+nvidia-smi --persistence-mode=1

+#maintaint persistence mode
+nvidia-persistenced
 ```

 ## Test the driver is working (you only need to do one of the below tests)